-As a CSWE accredited program, The Center for Professional Development is able to provide Continuing Education Units (CEUs) which satisfy requirements for LSW/LCSW, LPC and LMFT biennial license renewal.
+As a CSWE accredited program, The Center for Professional Development is able to provide Continuing Education Units (CEUs) which satisfy requirements for LSW/LCSW, LPC, and LMFT biennial license renewal.
+Our trainings offer opportunities for personal reflection and enrichment in areas ranging from ethical principles that guide professional practice to dimensions of diversity that characterize and shape the human experience.
+Social and economic justice are addressed through a trauma-informed lens in half and full-day workshops.